Helmut Schreyer: Career

-Helmut Schreyer advised Konrad Zuse to use electrical circuit technology to implement computers, but he first considered it practically infeasible and then could not get the necessary funding.
-Up to 1942 Schreyer himself built an experimental model of a computer using 100 vacuum tubes, which was lost at the end of the war.
+Konrad Zuse invented and built the so called Z-series of personal computers between 1936 and 1945.
+Zuse was a schoolmate and co-worker of Schreyer, who advised Zuse on relays.
+Subsequently, Zuse built the Z3 computer, integrating relays as arithmetic logic unit.
+The Z3 computer was completed in 1941 and used 2,600 relays, with the distinction of being the first computer that was fully operational, controlled entirely automatically, and being a calculating machine.
+Schreyer had theorized on the use of electrical circuit technology to implement computers, but while he first considered it practically infeasible, he subsequently could not get the necessary funding for his theory.
+Up to 1942 Schreyer himself built an experimental model of a computer using 100 vacuum tubes, which was lost at the end of World War II.

 Schreyer planned to build a computer memory for 1000 words in 1943, that was to contain several thousand electron tubes, but the war put an end to all larger plans.
 In 1944 he built an electrical circuit to convert decimal to binary numbers.